v8/v8.dev/src/features/optional-chaining.md

 ## Properties of the optional chaining operator { #properties }

-The optional chaining operator has a few interesting properties: _short-circuiting_, _stacking_, _grouping_, and _optional deletion_.
-Let's walk through each of these with an example.
+The optional chaining operator has a few interesting properties: _short-circuiting_, _stacking_, and _optional deletion_.
+Let’s walk through each of these with an example.

 _Short-circuiting_ means not evaluating the rest of the expression if an optional chaining operator returns early: